Raku/intellij-ide-plugin/perl6-idea-plugin/docs/build.md

 #### How to build a plugin

-While in `comma-build` directory.
+While in the `comma-build` directory.
 * `ant community-build-plugin` or `ant complete-build-plugin` for Community version or Complete version.
-* Plugin will be placed in `../out/commaCT/artifacts/CT-plugins/` and `out/commaCP/artifacts/CP-plugins/` directories relatively.
+* The plugin will be placed in `../out/commaCT/artifacts/CT-plugins/` and `out/commaCP/artifacts/CP-plugins/` directories relatively.

-#### How to build standalone Comma
+#### How to build a standalone Comma

-While in `comma-build` directory.
+While in the `comma-build` directory.
 * `ant community-build` or `ant complete-build` for Community version or Complete version.
 * Built images will be in `../out/commaCT/artifacts` directory.